shivansh1012/VideoHub/README.md

   ```bash
   npm start
   ```
-* Or Run the Launch.bat file directly to start the application (Both).
+* Or Simply Run the Launch.bat file directly to start the application (Both).

 ## Views